ctimmer/simple-db/README.md

 log.20250904141020~["20250904141020", "Warning", "Log warning"]
 ```

+### Other Storage Considerations

+#### msgpack

+msgpack is another way to serialize python dictionaries and arrays.
+It is more compact and faster than json.
+The simple_db module can be configured to use msgpack by setting USE_JSON to False.
+The source can be found [here](https://github.com/peterhinch/micropython-msgpack).

+- Notes
+  - msgpack can serialize python entities that are not compatible with json.
+This would only be a problem if you planned to use the dump_all and load functions (not tested).

 ## Files

 - simple_db.py
   - Provides a relational type database interface using btree
+- simple_db_tester.py
+  - Not implemented yet but I plan to move the main function code from the modules to this application.
 - simple_db_client.py
   - simple_db interface to a remote server.
   - Function call are the same as simple_db.py
   - Tested with simple_db_microdot.py server.
 - simple_db_server.py
-  - Accepts json RPC requests database requests and returns the results.
+  - Accepts json RPC database requests and returns the results.
   - This module does not handle any communications.
   - Imports btree.
 - simple_db_microdot.py